Skip to main content

 This distributed approach makes it extremely difficult for anyone to alter the records or manipulate data.
 Because of this built-in security and transparency, blockchain has an ability to create trust in digital transactions in a way we’ve never been able to do before – one of the main reasons this technology is so groundbreaking.

-Example: A single source of truth for secure, self-enforcing contracts
+An example: A single source of truth for secure, self-enforcing contracts

 In traditional systems, information exchange often involves creating copies, making it difficult to verify the original.